When someone dies: a practical guide

 - the person arranging the funeral (but not the funeral director)

-If none of the above options are possible, contact the Newcastle City Council Register Office for advice about who else can register the death.
+If none of these options are possible, contact the Register Office for advice.

-You can't delegate responsibility for registering the death to anyone else.
-You must take the medical certificate of death with you, as the death can't be registered until the registrar has seen this.
+You must take the medical death certificate with you, as the death can't be registered until the registrar has seen this.
 If possible, you should also take the person's NHS medical card and birth and marriage certificates.

 The registrar will ask you for the following information:

 - the full name of the person and their last address